-Pros and Cons of Bridge Financing
+The Pros and Cons of Bridge Financing

-A Quicker Way to Obtain Financing
+1. It’s a Quicker Way to Obtain Financing

-The application, approval, and funding process for bridge financing is typically much faster than it is with a traditional loan.
+The application, approval, and funding process for bridge loans is typically much faster than it is with a traditional loan.
 Thanks to this expedited process, your business can quickly receive financing to purchase equipment, pay for inventory, or meet payroll.

-No Need to Relinquish Control of Your Business
+2. There’s No Need to Relinquish Control of Your Business

 It’s common for business owners who are waiting on cash to turn towards short-term financing through one of their equity partners.
 However, part of the deal they often strike is a greater stake in the business for their partner.

-Helps You Navigate Long Payment Cycles
+3. It’ll Help You Navigate Long Payment Cycles

 When a healthy business runs into a cash flow problem, it’s often caused by long payment cycles.
 For example, if you own a construction business, you might get paid at the beginning and end of a project.
 In the interim, you’ll still need cash to complete the project and afford other business expenses.

 To solve this problem, you could use bridge financing to gain access to cash which will cover your upfront expenses while you’re waiting for payment.

-Payments May Be Larger
+1. Payments May Be Larger

 The terms of bridge loans generally range from 3 to 18 months.
-Due to this, you’ll be making larger monthly payments than you would for other financing products.
+Due to this, you’ll be making larger monthly payments than you would for other business financing products.
 If you have plenty of cash to make the payments, this is just a slight disadvantage.
 However, if you’re late on your payments, penalties and interest can pile up.

-Can Be Risky if Future Payment Falls Through
+2. It Can Be Risky if Future Payment Falls Through

-Higher Interest Rates Relative to Traditional Loans
+3. There May Be Higher Interest Rates Relative to Traditional Loans

-Since bridge loans are short-term, you won’t be paying interest for as long as you would be if you took out a traditional loan.
-To make up for this, some lenders will charge a higher interest rate on bridge loans.
+Since bridge financing is meant to be a short-term loan, you won’t be paying interest for as long as you would be if you took out a traditional loan.
+To make up for this, some lenders will charge a high interest rate on bridge loans.
 So, while you may pay less interest in total for a bridge loan, you’ll likely pay interest at a higher rate.

 The concept of bridge financing is simple, but that doesn’t mean getting the most from your bridge loan is easy.
 Knowing when and how to use your bridge loan is just as important as the details of the loan itself.
 Before deciding on whether to proceed with bridge financing, consider this list of pros and cons, and then closely evaluate your business’s needs.